Mississippi Labor Laws Guide

 Mississippi minimum wage

-Therefore, the minimum wage requirement is the same as the federal law states — at least $7.25 per one hour worked.
+Therefore, the minimum wage requirement is the same as the federal law states — at least $7.25 per hour worked.

-It is important to mention that it is illegal for employers to offer a lower hourly rate to all the employees who are non-exempt from the rule.
+It is important to mention that it is illegal for employers to offer a lower hourly rate to all employees who are non-exempt from the rule.

-Since we're mentioning non-exempt status, it is implied that there are some exemptions and exceptions to this requirement — for example, for tipped occupations.
+However, there are some exemptions and exceptions to the minimum wage rule — for example, for tipped occupations.

 Tipped minimum wage in Mississippi

-This practice would mean having all the collected tips during one shift redistributed amongst all the employees, even the ones who do not regularly receive cash gratuities (chefs, assistant chefs, prep cooks, line cooks, dishwashers, etc.)
+This practice would mean having all the collected tips during one shift redistributed amongst all the employees, even the ones who do not regularly receive cash gratuities (chefs, assistant chefs, prep cooks, line cooks, dishwashers, etc.).

-Exceptions to the minimum wage in Mississippi
+Exemptions to the minimum wage in Mississippi

 Subminimum wage in Mississippi

-We've already mentioned that the state of Mississippi does not have its own minimum wage laws.
+We have already mentioned that the state of Mississippi does not have its own minimum wage laws.
 That further implies the state does not address any subminimum wage requirements, which means the federal rules apply again.

 Subminimum wage usually applies to the following categories of employees: